sthysel/arch-install/README.md

 EndSection
 ```

-# Misc
+## vim

-## vim and neovim and the everlasting clusterfuck wrought by multiple clipboards
+Welcome to the world of vim and neovim and the everlasting clusterfuck wrought by multiple clipboards.

-Once you accept the reality of the fifty fucking shades of clipboards floating arround
+Once you accept the reality of the fifty fucking shades of clipboards floating arround in your otherwise sane
-in your otherwise sane system, you deal with it like so:
+system, you deal with it like so:

 ```
 $ sudo pacman -S neovim gvim xsel xclicp